emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >>
 >> 2003  The Crypto-Binding TLV is invalid (Version, or Received-Ver, or Sub-Type)
 >>
->> 2004  The Crypto-Binding TLV did not include a required MSK Compound-MAC
+>> 2004  The first inner method did not derive EMSK
 >>
->> 2005  The MSK Compound-MAC fails verification
+>> 2005  The Crypto-Binding TLV did not include a required MSK Compound-MAC
 >>
->> 2006  The Crypto-Binding TLV did not include a required EMSK Compound-MAC
+>> 2006  The MSK Compound-MAC fails verification
 >>
+>> 2007  The Crypto-Binding TLV did not include a required EMSK Compound-MAC
+>>
->> 2007  The EMSK Compound-MAC fails verification
+>> 2008  The EMSK Compound-MAC fails verification

 ### Channel-Binding TLV {#channel-binding-tlv}